Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 ### 1. Setup
 Download and unzip the [BuzzScreen SDK](https://github.com/Buzzvil/buzzscreen-sdk-publisher/archive/master.zip) and include **aars/buzzscreen-sdk-full** from the unzipped folder in your Android application.

-> If you are using Android Studio, add the below libraries in your build.gradle.(In Eclipse, the below libraries are included in libs)
+Add the below libraries in your build.gradle.
 ```
 dependencies {
-    compile 'com.loopj.android:android-async-http:1.4.8'
     compile 'com.nostra13.universalimageloader:universal-image-loader:1.9.4'
 }
 ```